apache/infrastructure-svnauthz/README.md

 ## About the SVNAuthz Service

 This daemon uses pubsub to watch for both:
-  * template/defition changes for authz files
+  * template/definition changes for authz files
   * LDAP group changes to fill into the template(s).

-If either are detected, an updated asf-authorization and pit-authorization file will be generated in the directory specified as `output_dir` in the svnauthz.yaml.erb template found in the subversion_server module.
+If either is detected, an updated asf-authorization and pit-authorization file will be generated in the directory specified as `output_dir` in the svnauthz.yaml.erb template found in the subversion_server module.